|

 Step 5 – Caulk Gaps Between Wood Trim & Walls

-Stained wood trim is never caulked so you will most definitely have a gap/line between the trim and walls.
 Caulking will create a seamless transition between the trim and walls.
 Use wood filler for small imperfections and lightly sand filler areas to a smooth finish.
-Allow 24 hours for the caulking to dry before using painters tape to tape off trims.

-caulking gap between baseboard and wall
+caulking gap between baseboard and wall while painting wood trim

 Step 6 – Apply White Trim Latex Paint